 Some of us notice the natural signs of aging sooner than those of a similar age.
-And others live different lifestyles that may affect their appearance such as sun exposure or smoking.
+And others live different lifestyles that may affect their appearances such as overexposure to the sun or smoking.
 Sometimes, despite the driving factors, men and women desire to have a facelift procedure sooner rather than later in life.
 But at what age is it too soon to have a facelift?
 You might be surprised by the answer.

 What Is the Average Age for a Facelift?